 At the consumer level, solar product development aesthetics is probably one of the biggest factors when it comes to engineered solar products.
 It may be fine for a solar farm out in the middle of nowhere to look like…well, a solar farm.
 But when it is a component of a home or if it will be on a public street, the raw industrial look of solar equipment may not be the best call.

 In general, solar is an attractive energy source for these products because conventional grid power is not available or is too costly where the products will be used.
 This ability to produce energy away from the existing grid is part of what makes solar attractive, and with this off-grid presence, there is sometimes a need to keep the devices connected with some type of telemetry output.

 Solar Product Development and the Internet of Things

 But with cloud-connected equipment comes risk.
-The project requires careful planning to ensure data is secure and the devices are secured against potential threats.
+The research and development require careful planning to ensure data is secure and the devices are secured against potential threats.

-As solar continues to grow in as a viable power source for standalone products and systems, SGW Designworks will continue to keep up with changing power generation and storage trends, as they apply to large and small form factor for solar product development initiatives.
+As solar continues to grow in as a viable power source for standalone products and systems, product design will continue to keep up with changing power generation, volume manufacturing, and storage trends, as they apply to large and small form factor for solar product development initiatives.